lauraaisling/sw-interpretability/README.md

    conda activate sw-interpretability
    ```
 3. Compute embeddings
    run Compute_Ilsvrc12_Embeddings.ipynb (change source of ImageNet dataset to your save location).
-This takes some time.
-Reduce 'lim' in my_datasets.py to calculate embeddings for a smaller proportion of ImageNet for less space and a quicker run.
+Take a coffee break.
+Reduce 'lim' in my_datasets.py to calculate embeddings to calculate embeddings for a smaller proportion of ImageNet for limited space and a faster run.
    You can also alter the model and layer to explore further.
-   Credits and further detail available in https://github.com/maragraziani/cdisco repo for this step.
+   Credit and further detail available in https://github.com/maragraziani/cdisco repo for this step.

 4. Results are found by running Method.ipynb.
    Explore various neurons and hyperparameters to see how visualisations change in this script!